 We’re heading down home… to your farms!
 Urban, suburban, or rural — whatever you’re growing and doing, we want to see it.
 Today’s featured farm is Hills Homestead in Australia.
 On a quest to produce more for themselves, Hayley and her family farm two acres of their own and keep cattle and a dairy cow on nearby land.
 Come on in and say hi — and check out the precious lambing pictures!

 In today’s podcast, I’m visiting with Renee Harris from hardlotion.com.
 Raising, saving, and preparing food can take a toll on our skin and we should nourish and repair damaged skin with nourishing products.
 Such as… hard lotion!
 Frankly, there’s nothing like it.
 Also in this episode, we kick off a giveaway for 2 $50 gift certificates from MadeOn Skin Care Products and a 15% off coupon.
 Come on inside and check it out!

-My family makes most of our baked goods with coconut flour.
-In addition to following GAPS, two of us need to be on a low-oxalate diet.
-Coconut flour is the only low-oxalate, GAPS-friendly flour.
-I really like that coconut is technically a fruit and is very low in anti-nutrients, making soaking unnecessary (as is necessary with all grains, nuts, and seeds).
-In this post, I’ll help you discover what makes coconut flour unique, how to bake with it, and I’ll share some of our favorite recipes.
+Coconut flour is the only low-oxalate, GAPS-friendly flour that is also very low in anti-nutrients, making soaking unnecessary.
+In this post, I’ll help you discover what makes coconut flour unique and how to bake with coconut flour, plus some of our favorite recipes. [by Patty]

 We’re heading down home… to your farms!
 Urban, suburban, or rural — whatever you’re growing and doing, we want to see it.
 Today’s featured farm is Northern Home Garden.
 Anna and Jakob are creatively growing much of their food without owning a single foot of land.